-As of the Sovereign record date, the directors and executive officers of Sovereign and their affiliates beneficially owned and were entitled to vote, in the aggregate, [•] shares of Sovereign common stock, representing approximately [•]% of the shares of Sovereign common stock outstanding on that date.
-Certain of the directors of Sovereign and certain of their affiliates have entered into voting agreements with Veritex, solely in his, her or its capacity as a shareholder of Sovereign, pursuant to which they have agreed to vote in favor of the and the transactions contemplated by the merger agreement.
-The Sovereign shareholders who are parties to the voting agreements beneficially own and are entitled to vote in the aggregate approximately [•]% of the outstanding shares of Sovereign common stock as of the Sovereign record date.
+As of the Sovereign record date, the directors and executive officers of Sovereign and their affiliates beneficially owned and were entitled to vote, in the aggregate, 456,607 shares of Sovereign common stock, representing approximately 8.68% of the shares of Sovereign common stock outstanding on that date.
+Certain of the executive officers and directors of Sovereign and certain of their affiliates have entered into voting agreements with Veritex, solely in his, her or its capacity as a shareholder of Sovereign, pursuant to which they have agreed to vote in favor of the transactions contemplated by the merger agreement.
+The Sovereign shareholders who are parties to the voting agreements beneficially own and are entitled to vote in the aggregate approximately 8.68% of the outstanding shares of

+Sovereign common stock as of the Sovereign record date.
 Sovereign currently expects that each of its executive officers will vote their shares of Sovereign common stock in favor of the Sovereign Merger Proposal and the Sovereign Adjournment Proposal.
 As of the Sovereign record date, Veritex beneficially held no shares of Sovereign common stock.